React Tutorial

 hook will automatically refresh the response

-object when the database changes.
+object when the ledger changes.
 The response object contains the docs

 array, which is the list of todos.
 The response also has rows